Bachelor of Music Education at Ohio State

 Pursuing Music Education at Ohio State

 Students interested in music education should develop performance skills in preparation for the entrance audition.
-Facility at the piano also is recommended.
+Facility at the piano is also recommended.
 Like other students planning to pursue a major in music, music education applicants complete an entrance audition and the Theory Placement Exam (TPE), normally on a scheduled Audition Day during the senior year in high school.
 Transfer students and students already at Ohio State also complete an audition and the TPE.

 At the end of the sophomore year, students apply for admission into the professional program.
 Acceptance is contingent upon completion of Psychology 1100 and English 1110, the second year of applied music on the principal instrument, and MUS 3422, 3425, 2470 and 3578; a minimal cumulative grade point average of 2.75; a grade point average in music of 3.0; 100 hours of pre-service field experiences with children in pre–K through high school; and recommendation of the music education faculty.